edwilson543/nutrimise/README.md

-### Web app for generating meal plans
+### AI and linear optimisation powered meal planning application

 #### Features
-- Manage recipes and meal plans using a slick UI (the Django admin but purple)
-- Generate meal plans using a linear optimiser
-- Impose various constraints on your meal plan:
+- Extract recipes from images of cookbooks, recipe cards or even handwritten recipes
+- Create meal plans that are optimised by, and or satisfy constraints on:
+    - Semantic similarity to a prompt
-  - Intake of micro and macro nutrients per meal / day / week etc.
+    - Intake of micro and macro nutrients per meal, day or week
     - Number of different ingredients used in the plan
     - Number of different recipes used in the plan
-- Optimise meal plans for various objectives:
-  - Randomness
-  - Maximise or minimise the intake of certain nutrients
-  - Maximise or minimise the number of different ingredients used
-  - Maximise semantic matching between a prompt and the chosen recipes
-- Semantic search for recipes using word embeddings
+- Get the shopping list for your meal plan

 ---

 ### System requirements:
 - Python 3.11
 - postgres 15.1
-- mkcert 1.4.4 (optional)
+- uv

 ---